 We shouldn’t be picking a single content type.
 Topical content and evergreen content actually intertwine.
 They need each other (more on this later).

-This seasonal vs evergreen content debate is similar to the one regarding passion vs love.
+This evergreen content vs topical content debate is similar to the one regarding passion vs love.
 The latter is everlasting and stronger, while the other is quite ephemeral, although fiery.
 Often times, you don’t even need to choose: you can have the best of both worlds.

-However, you have to always think in the long run –what’s in it for you, is it worth deploying to earn money from this, is it relevant over time?
+However, you have to always think in the long run –what’s in it for you, is it worth deploying to earn money from this, is it relevant over a long period of time?
 But let’s discuss this over a cup of evidence and pros and cons listing.
 Then, you should be able to take a decision.